AgustinPardo/Organism-metabolism-compare/README.md

 # PathwayTools-RetrieveData
-Compare pathways and reactions from pathwayTools metabolisms reconstrucions between especies.
-Yo could compare between 2, 3, 4, 5, and even 6 especies at the same time.
+Compare pathways and reactions from pathwayTools metabolism reconstrucion between especies.
+You could compare between 2, 3, 4, 5, and even 6 species at the same time.

 ### Usage
 1) Run pathwayTools on python-server mode: